 Discover Darren Aronofsky’s most shocking moments

 Darren Aronofsky is no stranger to controversy – he’s known for it.
-Ahead of his birthday, we thought we’d dig into his oeuvre and pluck out some of the most divisive moments of his entire career.
+We thought we’d dig into his oeuvre and pluck out some of the most divisive moments of his entire career.

 He’s directed features that range from the darkly dramatic Black Swan to the biblical epic Noah, and all the way through to last year’s trippy and much talked about mother!
 No, we don’t have any idea what it means.
 Nobody does.
 But Aronofsky loves to stoke the flames, even if it might ruffle a few feathers.
 Who doesn’t fancy being a bit cheeky on occasion?
 After all, upsetting the film commentariat is often par for the course.